• Skip to primary navigation

 • Place the milk and oats in a small bowl and stir together to combine.
 Let the oats soak in the milk for about 20 minutes.

-• In a large bowl whisk the flour, baking powder, sugar, salt, baking soda, cinnamon chia seeds, and salt.
+• In a large bowl whisk the flour, baking powder, salt, baking soda, cinnamon chia seeds, and salt.
 Set aside.

 • In a separate medium bowl whisk the oil, applesauce, maple syrup, egg, and vanilla extract together until well combined.